ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   output to an arbitrary onchain transaction, without putting funds into Lightning.
-* Determine what the LSP requires in order to accept swap-in-potentiam addresses for 0-conf Lightning transactions.
+* Determine what the LSP requires in order to accept swap-in-potentiam addresses for 0-conf Lightning operations.
 * Spend one or more confirmed swap-in-potentiam transaction outputs to a new 0-conf channel with the LSP.
-* Spend one or more confirmed swap-in-potentiam transaction outputs to an onchain-to-offchain swap with the LSP.

 ### Spending Client Swap-in-potentiam UTXOs Onchain